gardenlinux/gardenlinux/features/ali/README.md

 ## Feature: ali

-<website-feature> This Feature adapts the Garden Linux Build for Alibaba Cloud. </website-feature>
+<website-feature> This Feature adapts the Garden Linux Image for Alibaba Cloud. </website-feature>

 ---